 1. 子供たちはカレーは作っているが、ごはんはまだ炊いていない。

-The kids are making curry, but they haven’t even cooked the rice yet.
+The kids are making curry, but they haven’t cooked the rice yet.

-The two underlined は in example (1) above are uses of contrastive は.
-This sentence contrasts the state of the curry “カレーは作っている” (the curry is being made) with the state of the rice “ごはんはまだ炊いていない” (the rice is not cooked yet).
+In example (1), the topic of the sentence is “子供たち” (kids), marked by topical は.
+The other two は that are underlined are contrastive.
+This sentence contrasts the state of the curry “カレーは作っている” (are making curry) with the state of the rice “ごはんはまだ炊いていない” (haven’t cooked the rice yet).
 In general, when there are two or more は in a clause, the first は may or may not be contrastive, and the は following the first は are increasingly contrastive.

 2. 子供たちはカレーは作っている。